bracesoftware/DETUtils-Old/docs/detutils.md

 ### `DETUTILS_TESTING_MODE`

-- If you want to test DETUtils but don't know where to start, simply enable the `DETUTILS_TESTING_MODE` flag and the `d_testing_entry.inc` will be included.
+- If you want to test DETUtils but don't know where to start, simply enable the `DETUTILS_TESTING_MODE` flag and the `d_testing_internal.inc` will be included.
 In the basic terms, `d_testing_entry` is a just random gamemode written using the DETUtils includes.

 ```pawn
 #define DETUTILS_TESTING_MODE